Planetesimal formation during protoplanetary disk buildup: Conclusions

 \section{Conclusions}

 We present the first study on planetesimal formation during the protoplanetary disk formation stage.
-Our key findings may be summarized as follows: \begin{itemize} \item{The water snow line is the preferable place for planetesimal formation, both when the disk is already fully formed and during its buildup.} \item{Planetesimal formation is less likely to take place during the disk buildup phase than during the class II protoplanetary disk stage; it is only possible if the gas and water vapor redistribution is efficient ($\alpha_{\rm v} \ge 10^{-3}$) and the dust resides in a quiescent midplane ($\alpha_{\rm t} \le 10^{-4}$)}.
+Our key findings may be summarized as follows: \begin{itemize} \item{The water snow line is the preferable place for planetesimal formation, both when the disk is already fully formed and during its buildup.} \item{Planetesimal formation is less likely to take place during the disk buildup phase than during the class II protoplanetary disk stage; it is only possible if the gas and water vapor redistribution is efficient ($\alpha_{\rm v} \ge 10^{-3}$) and the dust resides in a quiescent midplane ($\alpha_{\rm t} \le 0.03 \cdot \alpha_{\rm v}$).
 At the same time, the water vapor needs to be efficiently mixed to the gas scale height, which might be a condition that is incompatible with the required low $\alpha_{\rm t}$.
-The plausibility of such a setup in a realistic protoplanetary disk is unclear. \item{If planetesimals are already formed in the disk buildup stage, their mass is always much lower than the mass of planetesimals formed during the subsequent disk evolution, but due to their early occurrence, these bodies may be important for planet formation. } \end{itemize}
+The plausibility of such a setup in a realistic protoplanetary disk is unclear.} \item{If planetesimals are already formed in the disk buildup stage, their mass is typically low, on the order of a single Earth mass, but due to their early occurrence, these bodies may be important for planet formation. } \end{itemize}

 Our findings may have implications for the formation history of meteorite parent bodies in the solar system, since early formation would lead to strong planetesimal melting by $^{26}$Al decay, while the later-formed planetesimals may be spared such complete melting \citep{1993Sci...259..653G, 2006M&PS...41...95H, 2016Icar..274..350L}.
 In fact, there is evidence that the differentiated parent bodies of iron meteorites formed earlier than the chondrite parent bodies \citep{2003Natur.422..502T, 2005ApJ...632L..41B}.
 Planetesimals formed in our models are icy, as they always form outside of the snow line \citep{2017A&A...608A..92D}.
 However, as the snow line location evolves, some of the planetesimals that are formed during the disk buildup stage are placed inside of it in the protoplanetary disk stage.
 Although there are still numerous intermediate stages involved in turning planetesimals into planets, which are beyond the scope of this work, our findings may certainly have implications for the final planetary architectures and compositions, because the question of whether planetesimals form early or late will have repercussions on which kind of planet may form, its position, and when.